Sunil-I/Point-of-Sales-Device/readme.md

 # Contributions
 To start this project, all developers were split into different sections of the web interface in order to design and develop an adequate and running application as shown below.
-We communicated on several calls and messages as well as inteacted with eachother in class hours to catch up and guide eachother on improvements or deteriorations in the web application.
+We communicated on several calls and messages as well as interacted with eachother in class hours to catch up and guide eachother on improvements or deteriorations in the web application.

 | Sunil Islam | Kacper Stepniewski | Liam Nicola | Kayleigh Perera |
 |-------------|--------------------|-------------|-----------------|